Apple juice &

 We love having volunteers to come and give a hand, and look for various ways to make a difference in the community.

-Pruning: If you'd like to join us in our old orchard for some informal pruning practice, please let us know.
-There will be a few Saturdays in Jan & Feb, depending on the weather.
+Pruning: We will have a pruning workshop again on 13th January 2024 - keep in touch if you'd like to know more.
+If you'd like to join us in our old orchard for some informal pruning practice, please let us know.
+There will be a few Saturdays from Dec through to Feb, depending on the weather.

-Schools: we had great fun when year 6 joined us from Beckley School in Oct.
-In 2022 we hope to have more school classes come and see the apple pressing.
+Schools: we had great fun when 7-9 year olds joined us from Barton Park School.
+In 2023 we hope to have more school classes come and see the apple pressing.
 We planted a small orchard at Barton Park School for the children to enjoy.

 One of our fantastic team of volunteers wrote: ‘Having recently suffered with mental health issues & never experiencing so in the past, Andrew and his business offered a safe place to begin to reengage once again as well as offering meaning & purpose.
 This is more than a business, it offers the opportunity for people like myself to begin to find one’s feet again.’